-To qualify for a full exemption from the EPT, a Conditionally Ready student must pass a full year of one of the courses below (regular 12th grade English will not qualify) with a grade of C- or better for both semesters of the senior year.
+To qualify for a full exemption from the EPT, a conditionally exempt student must pass a full year of one of the courses below (regular 12th grade English will not qualify) with a grade of "C" (not C-) or better for both terms of the senior year.
 The course must be completed the year immediately preceding matriculation at SJSU:

 - AP English

 - Expository Reading and Writing alone does not exempt you from the EPT unless you have earned a conditional exemption from the EPT.

 Students can earn a Conditional exemption from the ELM in one of the following way:

 - Take the Early Assessment Program(EAP) testing at the end of the junior year and earn a status of exempt -conditionally.

 - Earn a score of 490-540 on the Critical Reading portion of the SAT